 authority that is generally responsible for indexing, known in German as the Bundesprfstelle.

-added some requirements to this section regarding violent video games.
-German authorities are to index media that contain acts of violence like murder and mass killings as ends in themselves as well as media in which self-administered justice is presented
+some requirements to this section regarding violent video games.
+German authorities are to index media that contain acts of violence like murder and mass killings as ends in themselves as well as media in which self-administered justice is presented as a

 World Censors' Links